To download a printable version of this article (GalleryStretch.pdf), click here

 - Crop Your Image Oversized

-Our gallery wraps are either 3/4” thick or 11/2“.
-On the thin ones, I usually take the 1/4” strip along the edges and stretch it to 1″, thus having an extra 1/4” to wrap around to the backside to cover for variations in the printing and stretching processes.
-On the larger ones, I take 1/2” and stretch it to 2″ (thus leaving 1/2” on the back).
+Our gallery wraps are either ¾” thick or 1½”.
+On the thin ones, I usually take the ¼” strip along the edges and stretch it to 1″, thus having an extra ¼” to wrap around to the backside to cover for variations in the printing and stretching processes.
+On the larger ones, I take ½” and pull it out to 2″ (thus leaving ½” on the back).
 I wouldn’t stretch the image more than four times its original size, but you could go less.
-To do that, you would effectively be taking a wider margin to wrap around the side.
-Before cropping, make sure “Delete Cropped Pixels” has a check.

 - Place Guides